 This post contains Affiliate links for your convenience.

-How to Make the Journal
+How to Make this Nature Journal for Kids!

 Step 1: Assemble the journal pages

 Choose the cover you would like to use and glue it on the lunch bag on the side without the flap.
 Cut out the journal pages you would like to use.
 There are 17 different nature prompts to choose from so there is something for everyone!

 There are dashed lines to guide you.
 Try to put the nature craft prompt pages at the end of the journal, so the natural materials are available for the learning pages in the beginning of the journal.